Introduction to Networks

 The first question to ask about a graph is: is it connected?

-For an undirected graph to be connected, for each pair of nodes \((u, v)\), \(u\) is reachable from \(v\).
+An undirected graph is connected, if for each pair of nodes \((u, v)\), \(u\) is reachable from \(v\).
+A directed graph is connected when its undirected version is connected.

 Code